osic/ref-impl/documents/osic-deploy/osic-configure.rst

       # python generate_ansible_hosts.py /root/input.csv > \
         /root/osic-prep-ansible/hosts

-   If this is not an OpenStack Ansible installation, skip to the next section.
+   If this is not an OpenStack-Ansible installation, skip to the next section.

    If this is an OpenStack-Ansible installation, organize the Ansible